themirrazzlegacy/vapor/README.md

 All versions of Vapor (2.0.1 to 2.0.8 WIP V2) run on Windows96 V3 AND V2.
 But none work on V1.
 With the release of 2.0.8, there may **OR MAY NOT** be an initial release (1.0.0) for a V1-targeted version of Vapor.

+## SSO: Why it's not in Vapor and why it won't be in 2.0.8
+If you sign in to matrix via Google, Facebook, or anything else, you won't be able to log into your account on Vapor.
+Here is a list of reasons why this won't work:

+1. The trackers - right when you add SSO to your app, Google, Microsoft, and Facebook will start tracking you.
+We don't want to expose user data, and we don't sell users data because we don't even collect it.
+Unlike most services with SSO sign ins.
+2. Google.com don't support iframes - Vapor is a Matrix Client for Windows 96, which is a website.
+It's default browser, Internet Exploder, is an iframe browser, meaning sites are embedded in iframes.
+Most major companies don't let their sites be embedded in iframes, specifically the login page.
+3. APIs are huge - The Matrix API itself is already big enough - SSO APIs could make us unable to publish updates due to their size.

+## Rumors: Stop-Motion Screen Sharing
+Hopefully a feature coming out in 2.0.8, a 2.0.8 Patch, or (at the latest) 2.0.9, a new feature will be coming out (hopefully): screen sharing.
+The difference: it shares only your Windows96 screen and audio (iframes don't render, video or audio) through matrix.

+## Currently Working On:
+Here are Vapor features we are working on:
+* Displaying Video Feeds - and Not Osciallating audio!
+* the new and improved command system
+* better security
+* the next 2.0.8 WIP Version
+* a bunch of new, fancy commands

+## Auto-update bug
+The CurrentVersiob JSON file is not formatted properly.
+When Updating to 2.0.7b, go to `C:/user/appdata/C:/user/appdata`, select "Vapor96", copy it, and paste it into `C:/user/appdata`

+## That's all for now
+I have ran out of things to write except in a 2.0.8 WIP Update, you'll be able to play uploaded audio files (maybe)